 Before you decide on your blended learning tools, though, consider your learning goals, your learners’ needs and of course your budget.
 An overly complex authoring tool, intended for instructional designers, will not suit subject matter experts who are new to e-learning.
 Likewise, opting for a mobile app-led program may not suit all learners.

 It can be easy to place too much emphasis or value on the classroom parts of your strategy; however, the key to your blended approach is knowing and understanding the importance of all the components in delivering your learning objectives.

 There’s real power in collaborative learning when it works for the learning objectives and the cohort.
 Don’t overlook opportunities where this can be utilized to enhance the learning experience.

-It’s likely a blended learning approach will be new to your organization, to help alleviate anxiety and skepticism it will be important to rationalize and properly position the benefits of blended learning.
+It’s likely a blended learning approach will be new to your organization, to help alleviate anxiety and scepticism it will be important to rationalize and properly position the benefits of blended learning to all relevant stakeholders.